Halifax, Nova Scotia: Cycling

 In recent years, the municipality has also begun to place increased emphasis on developing bicycling infrastructure.
 Halifax has developed 100 km of bikeways, 89 km of which are dedicated bicycle lanes.

 Road

 The urban core is linked by the Angus L. Macdonald and A. Murray MacKay suspension bridges, as well as the network of 100-series highways which function as expressways.
+Furthermore, Nova Scotia Trunk 7 and Nova Scotia Trunk 2 serve as major road in the area.
+Nova Scotia Highway 111 serves as a partial northwestern beltway of the city.

 Public transit

 Halifax Transit ferry, Craig Blake, departing from Dartmouth, Nova Scotia, Canada.

 Public transit is provided by Halifax Transit, which operates standard bus routes, regional express bus routes, as well as the pedestrian-only Halifax-Dartmouth Ferry Service.
 Established in 1752, the municipality's ferry service is the oldest continuously running salt water ferry service in North America.

 Rail

 The Port of Halifax is North America's first inbound and last outbound shipping gateway to Europe.

 The Halifax Port Authority's various shipping terminals constitute the eastern terminus of Canadian National Railway's transcontinental network.
 Via Rail Canada provides overnight passenger rail service from the Halifax Railway Station three days a week to Montreal with the Ocean, a train equipped with sleeper cars that stops in major centres along the way, such as Moncton.
 The Halifax Railway Station also serves as the terminus for Maritime Bus, which serves destinations across the Maritimes.